Lexa29041995/CustomSlider/README.md

 ## Using customSlider

-To start working with the slider, first copy this code and paste it into your html file:
+To start working with the slider, firsly copy this code and paste it into your html file:

 ```<!DOCTYPE html>```</br>
 ```<html lang="en">```</br>